mpmpmpmp1/braze-docs/_docs/_partners/additional_channels_and_extensions/additional_channels/direct_mail/oppizi.md

 > [Oppizi](https://www.oppizi.com/) is the global leader in offline marketing, providing a one-stop solution for businesses to run measurable, targeted direct mail and flyering campaigns.

-_This integration is maintained by Lob._
+_This integration is maintained by Oppizi._

 ## Prerequisites